Skip to main content

 [metadata_store.s3]

-# No capabilities field: probe runs at startup to detect provider support
+# No conditional_operations field: probe runs at startup to detect provider support

 Performance impact:

-• lock_strategy selects the coordinator: "s3" selects the CAS coordinator (which uses S3 conditional writes for all coordination); "redis" and "memory" select the lock coordinator with the corresponding lock backend.
+• lock_strategy selects the coordinator: "s3" selects the CAS coordinator (which uses S3 conditional requests for all coordination); "redis" and "memory" select the lock coordinator with the corresponding lock backend.

-• The CAS coordinator requires put_if_none_match and put_if_match from the provider; startup fails if either is missing under lock_strategy = "s3".
+• The CAS coordinator requires the full conditional set from the provider; startup fails if any operation is missing under lock_strategy = "s3".
+Conditional deletes keep lock release and lock reclaim race-free.

-• Under lock_strategy = "memory" or "redis", put_if_none_match and put_if_match let Angos update blob-index shards with optimistic concurrency while the lock coordinator still protects link metadata.
+• Under lock_strategy = "memory" or "redis", conditional_operations = true lets Angos update blob-index shards with optimistic concurrency while the lock coordinator still protects link metadata.

-• Declaring all capability flags as false keeps blob-index updates on the configured lock backend.
+• conditional_operations = false keeps blob-index updates on the configured lock backend.
 This is valid for lock_strategy = "memory" or "redis", but not for lock_strategy = "s3".

-Warning: Setting access_time_debounce_secs = 0 with S3 lock strategy causes every manifest pull to perform a full lock-acquire → read → write → release cycle via S3 API.
-At scale with many concurrent pulls, this adds significant latency and S3 API costs.
-Keep the default value of 60 or higher for S3-locked deployments, or disable access time tracking entirely if not needed for retention policies.
+Warning: On lock-coordinated deployments, setting access_time_debounce_secs = 0 causes every manifest pull to perform a full lock-acquire → read → write → release cycle.
+At scale with many concurrent pulls, this adds significant latency and API costs.
+Keep the default value of 60 or higher there, or disable access time tracking entirely if not needed for retention policies.
+CAS deployments are unaffected: they ignore the knob and stamp inline with a single conditional write.

 Distributed Locking

 Multi-replica deployments require a distributed lock backend.
 The lock_strategy field on the metadata store selects the backend.
-Three options are available:
+Three options are available; see Lock Strategy Compatibility for the backend support matrix.

-Note: lock_strategy = "s3" selects the CAS-based coordinator and requires the provider to support put_if_none_match and put_if_match; startup fails fast if either is missing. lock_strategy = "memory" and "redis" select the lock coordinator, but Angos still uses conditional writes for blob-index shard updates when available.
+Note: lock_strategy = "s3" selects the CAS-based coordinator and requires the provider to support the full conditional set (If-None-Match and If-Match on PUT, If-Match on DELETE); startup fails fast if any is missing. lock_strategy = "memory" and "redis" select the lock coordinator, but Angos still uses conditional writes for blob-index shard updates when available.

 [metadata_store.s3]